 Commander of the army is General Guisan.
 He has dealt energetically with suspected fifth columnists among the officers.
-There are still more than 40,000 Germans living in Switzerland, so the problem is not to do if he cannot join his unit.
+There are still more than 40,000 Germans living in Switzerland, so the problem is not easy.

-Mobilisation is scheduled to be complete within 48 Every man has also alternative orders of what
+Mobilisation is scheduled to be complete within 48 hours.
+Every man has also alternative orders of what to do if he cannot join his unit.